 5 Strong and Influential Women in Brampton

-Firstly, how many women still need help and support worldwide to grow and thrive in their communities and secondly, how many incredible women have already made a lasting impact on the world around them.
+Firstly, how many females still need help and support worldwide to grow and thrive in their communities and secondly, how many incredible women have already made a lasting impact on the world around them.

-Brampton, fortunately, is a great city for women.
+Brampton, fortunately, is a great city for females.
 Some profoundly gifted and talented women have gone on to make their mark in music, film, politics and literature.
 Whether it's drawing the world into an uncomfortable conversation about biological truths, leading a complicated city, representing people or making waves in the music world, so many women in the city are making us proud every day.

 Here are 5 strong women in Brampton.